hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 driver for newer cards.

-If the proprietary drivers support your graphics card, it's generally recommended to use them instead, as it includes significantly improved performance and power management for recent GPUs.
+If the proprietary drivers support your graphics card, it's generally recommended to use them instead, as it has significantly improved performance and power management for newer GPUs.

 However, keep in mind that if the proprietary Nvidia drivers do not work properly on your computer, the Nouveau driver might work fine.
-This will most likely be the case for
+This will likely be the case for
 [older cards](https://wiki.archlinux.org/title/NVIDIA#Unsupported_drivers).

 # Proprietary drivers setup